mrlouf/libasm/README.md

 - `ft_read`: Reads a string from the standard input.
 Key points:
     - Uses the `syscall` instruction to invoke the read system call, similarly to ft_write.
     - Handles errors by checking the return value and setting `errno` if necessary.
 - `ft_strdup`: Duplicates a string by allocating memory for it and copying the content.
+Key points:
+    - Uses a direct call to malloc to allocate space needed for the new string.
+The length is calculated the same way strlen does, and the null-terminating byte is added.
+    - Just like in C, it is essential to check whether malloc succeeded or not by checking the return value in `rax` register after the call.

 ## _CHEATSHEET_
 - **Registers**: